Every stroke survivor knows the date of their stroke. It’s like your birthday, you never forget it.

 But go right back to being good.

 Halloween is a bad time for me.
 I’m at the door giving out Butterfingers and Three Musketeers and did I mention Snickers?
 I love Snickers and that’s not good.
 Trick or Treaters and me.
-Think about that.
+Think about that for a second.
 It’s a good thing it’s once a year.
 The holidays are tough, too, and I’ll bet you know why.
 Plus I have eleven year old twins and the pantry is full of land mines and booby traps.

 A few hard and fast rules that I stick to… around where I live is a McDonalds, a Burger King, a Taco Bell, an Arbys.
 I’ve never, repeat never, eaten from any of them.
 Fact is I never eat any fast food.
 Well, Five Guys, which should be outlawed, but rarely.
 Fast food is bad for me so I try to avoid it at all costs.
 Chick-fil-A and Chipotle and Panera Bread make a good salad, but be careful.
 The key is what you put on that salad.
 Low cal Vinaigrette-good, high cal Ranch dressing-not so much.
 Also try the dressing on the side as opposed to drowning your salad in it.

-Fried foods are also bad.
 I haven’t had fried chicken in…I can’t remember when.
 If you like it try baking it.
-ALL fried foods are a no no. Try to avoid them, as well.
+All fried foods are a no no. Try to avoid them, as well.

 Serving size, portion control is also very important and was hard for me to get used to.
 I've been 'jolly' most of my life and over eating was just what I did.
 Well, guess what?
 It's a new day and portion control has moved up in the line.
 It's fine to be full but not stuffed.

 All of this is like putting money in the bank.

 or on Facebook (www.facebook.com/markmcewensworld)